yannnovak/we-cant-take-it-all-with-us/README.md

 ## 🕹️ Usage

-- Visit the website online to see the censorship notice and blur effect.
+- Visit the website online to see the age verification notice and blur effect.
-- Disconnect from the internet (go offline) to see the censorship notice and blur removed automatically.
+- Disconnect from the internet (go offline) to see the age verification notice and blur removed automatically.

 &nbsp;